zhangbsn-gt/developer.gov.sg/collections/_technologies/analytics/personalise.md

 Through multiple interactions, you start to develop a **_Relationship_** with your users.
 This involves seeking their feedback to create more individualised experiences for each user.
 As the relationship deepens, the likelihood of repeat engagements increases and users will expect a more seamless and personalised experience across all touchpoints.

-## Why is it important to you and your citizens
+## Why is it important to you and your citizens?

 In general, the value of personalisation lies in how it enables people to make quicker and more satisfying decisions that lead to more enjoyable or beneficial outcomes.
 This in turn leads to increased usage of a product / service and greater engagement with a brand or organisation.